m2bhatt/poker-buddy-react/README.md

 2. Express
 3. MySQL
 4. JWT
-5. Client Libraries - react, react-router, axios
+5. Client Libraries:
+a. react
+b. react-router
+c. axios
-6. Server libraries - knex, express, dotenv, bcryptjs
+6. Server libraries
+a. knex
+b. express
+c. dotenv
+d. bcryptjs
-7. Poker probability library (researching)
+7. Poker probability library

 ### APIs
 No external APIs will be used in the MVP.
 The app will use local server to fetch data from mySQL databases.